ipassternak/laborator/README.md

 Laborator is a simple Node.js project built on the [Fastify](https://github.com/fastify) framework, designed to create scalable, secure, and reliable applications while ensuring a smooth developer experience.

+## Variant of an additional laboratory task

+1 variant

 ## Getting Started

 ### Requirements